Bundibugyo virus tracker

 CDCofficial

-Ebola Disease: Current Situation
+Ebola Outbreak: Current Situation and case-count dataset

 Open source